2017 National Launch of the European platform to End FGM

 In 2015, the European Commission granted the Cyprus University of Technology funding for a 24-month project to develop a European web-based knowledge platform on FGM to serve as an EU-wide multilingual information and educational resource centre, providing easily accessible and culturally appropriate information and support to professionals from diverse backgrounds across the EU, to effectively deliver victim support, raise awareness of FGM, and protect women and girls living with or at risk of FGM.

-This free platform is now going live (Friday 3rd February – EU launch) It will serve as an information and educational resource centre and offer easily accessible and culturally appropriate information.
+This free platform went live on Friday 3rd February – EU launch) It will serve as an information and educational resource centre and offer easily accessible and culturally appropriate information.

 - support professionals to effectively deliver victim support, protection and prevention programmes;